-Component Main task Activities Potential E&S risks and impacts Component 1 Sub Component 11 Cash Transfer and Complementar y Social Measures Cash Payments Manipulation of cash distribution activities by political, ethnic, or military factions (ESS1) Conflicts over selection of beneficiaries, and inadequate identification of all groups for which free, prior, informed consent should be accorded.
+Component Main task Activities Potential E&S risks and impacts Component 1 Sub Component 11 Cash Transfer and Complement ary Social Measures Cash Payments Manipulation of cash distribution activities by political, ethnic, or military factions (ESS1) Conflicts over selection of beneficiaries, and inadequate identification of all groups for which free, prior, informed consent should be accorded.
 (ESS 4,7 &10) GBV in the forms of domestic violence, sexual exploitation and abuse, and sexual harassment, may occur as a result of women project beneficiaries and women project workers using money earned from the project to make purchasing and other financial decisions.
-This risk can be exacerbated by the amount of time women project beneficiaries or women project workers may spend outside of the household and away from their usual, traditional domestic duties.
-(ESS1&4) Delayed payment leading to complaints and conflict (ESS2); Disputes on wage value (ESS 2 & 10) Complementary activities (awareness and trainings) Exclusion of nomadic households (ESS 7 and ESS 10) Gathering of communities for trainings and awareness campaigns may lead to spread of diseases like COVID 19 (ESS 4 & ESS 10) Component 1 Sub Comp.
-1.1 LIPWS Rehabilitation and maintenance of community access roads and drainages The implementation of LIPWs could potentially cause short-term environmental and social issues such as soil erosion, soil and water contamination, noise and dust emission and safety hazards for the nearby population.
-These issues in turn can potentially affect the cultivation fields, soil fertility, human health, ecological degradation and public nuisance (ESS3); Lack of inclusion leads to grievances over sub-project selection and benefits (ESS 1,7, &10); Traffic accidents and community safety; Occupational Health and Safety (OHS): Injuries, loss of man hours, infections, increased medical bills through improper use or lack of PPE and human error
+This risk can be exacerbated by the amount of time women project beneficiaries or women project workers

-Table 5.1: Summary of anticipated environmental and social risks
+Table 5: Summary of project activities and anticipated environmental and social risks